If you’re constantly running short on storage, you may have come across Google’s cloud storage service, Google One.

-What is the difference between Google Drive and Google One?
+What’s the difference between Google One and Google Drive?

 “Google Drive is a storage service.
 Google One is a subscription plan that gives you more storage to use across Google Drive, Gmail, and Google Photos.
 Plus, with Google One, you get extra benefits and can share your membership with your family.

 “How you use Google Drive doesn’t change, so you don’t have to worry about losing or transferring anything”.